biocorecrg/C4LWG-2018/README.md

     * [Mac](https://singularity.lbl.gov/install-mac) (Homebrew and Homebrew-Cask are needed)
       * If using Vagrant with Singularity, Vagrant shared folder with the host is ```/vagrant```.
 That would be the best location to place generated images.

+## Software installation

+You can retrieve Docker image with all used software by doing:

+    docker pull biocorecrg/c4lwg-2018

+Alternately, you can always modify and build a Docker image yourself in your computer by doing:

+    docker build -t myimagename .

+### Converting Docker image into Singularity image

+#### Notes for MacOS X users

+## Nextflow usage

 We go in the first folder **test0**

 ***cd test0; ls***